Table of Contents

-Although SC Labs started exploring smoke-taint testing for cannabis last year, they also began serving the wine industry.
-As a result, they've become the only US-based lab offering an accredited smoke-taint test.
+Although SC Labs started exploring testing cannabis for smoke taint last year, they also began serving the wine industry.
+As a result, they’ve become the only US-based lab offering an accredited smoke-taint test.
 Now, US wineries can test their crops for smoke and use those results to file an insurance claim — something that remains a pipe dream for cannabis cultivators.

 Unlike vineyards, which have a bit of financial recourse should wildfire smoke destroy their crops, cannabis producers have no financial support system.
 With ongoing differences between state and federal regulations on all aspects of the cannabis industry, there are few (if any) cannabis crop insurance options available.

 The insurance industry is slowly evolving to cover legal hemp cultivators and, in some areas, indoor cannabis production.
 Most outdoor growers are on their own should disaster strike.